ni/semi-test-library-dotnet/docs/UserGuide/advanced/UsingMeasurementStudioAnalysisLibraryWithPinSiteData.md

 9. Convert the data copy as necessary, then pass it as an input into the desired Analysis Library method..

 > [!NOTE]
-> The standard licensing for STS Software is expected to activate the Professional license level for Measurement Studio by default.
+> The standard licensing for STS Software activates the Professional license level for Measurement Studio by default.
 >
 > The necessary references mentioned in step 3 & 4 should already be defined within the CSProject file if it was created by the STS Project Creation Tool using the NI Default - C#/.NET template.
 >
 > When the body of your Lambda expression spans multiple lines, you must explicitly return the appropriate result to the `Select` method.
 Depending on the number of lines, you may want to consider implementing the code as its own standalone method.

-## Example
+## Example: FFT Transformations
 The following example shows how to compute Fast Fourier Transform (FFT) of a `PinSiteData` object of real-valued arrays, and real, two-dimensional time-domain signals.
 ```
 using NationalInstruments;